AMX International AMX: Design

 Brazilian and Italian aircraft differ considerably in their avionics, Italian aircraft being equipped with various NATO systems which were considered redundant in the South American theatre.
 AMXs in Brazilian service are often fitted with one of three pallet-mounted sensor packages, which contain various vertical, oblique, and forward-facing cameras, for performing the aircraft's secondary aerial reconnaissance role.
-A simple ranging radar is equipped for targeting purposes, however the specific radar also differs between both operators.
+A simple ranging radar is equipped for targeting purposes; however, the specific radar also differs between the two operators.
 The flight system employs a GE Avionics flight control computer.
-Extensive electronic countermeasure (ECM) are fitted to protect the aircraft, including passive receiver antenna on the tailfin and an active jammer pod that is typically mounted on one of the aircraft's hardpoints.
+Extensive electronic countermeasures (ECM) are fitted to protect the aircraft, including passive receiver antenna on the tailfin and an active jammer pod that is typically mounted on one of the aircraft's hardpoints.

 Various munitions could be mounted on the one centerline and four under-wing hardpoints, including bombs, missiles and rockets; payloads of up to 2000 lb may be carried upon the centerline and the two innermost under-wing pylons, while the outer pylons can carry up to 1000 lb.
 All four of the under-wing hardpoints are plumbed for drop tanks to extend the aircraft's range, Italian aircraft are also fitted with a fixed aerial refueling probe.
 Optical reconnaissance pods can be carried externally on the centerline hardpoint.
 Wingtip rails are provided for infrared guided air-to-air missiles such as the AIM-9 Sidewinder and MAA-1 Piranha.
-Italian aircraft are fitted with a M61 Vulcan 20 mm rotary cannon on the port side of the lower fuselage.
+Italian aircraft are fitted with an M61 Vulcan 20 mm rotary cannon on the port side of the lower fuselage.
 The United States denied the sale of the M61 to Brazil, thus its AMXs are instead fitted with two 30 mm DEFA 554 revolver cannons.